2017-32.x release highlights:

 - New Google Cloud Platform monitoring (Beta)

 - New Alert Targets

-Pivotal Cloud Foundry (PCF) integration is a full-featured integration enabling you to monitor your PCF environment.
+The Wavefront Analytics for Pivotal Cloud Foundry integration is a full-featured integration enabling you to monitor your PCF environment.

 The integration includes a Wavefront by VMware Nozzle for PCF tile (available on the Pivotal Network), the Wavefront integration and over 10 pre-defined Wavefront dashboards.